Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Abstract

 \section{Abstract}

-We propose new coding schemes for the two-receiver discrete memoryless broadcast channel (BC) with rate-limited feedback from one or both receivers.
-Our schemes apply a block-Markov strategy and Marton coding in each block.
-Also, the receivers use the feedback links to send Wyner-Ziv compression messages about their previously observed outputs to the transmitter.

-We have two types of schemes.
-In the first type the transmitter simply relays the compression messages obtained over the feedback links by encoding them into the Marton cloud center of the next-following block.
-Each receiver uses these compression messages to reconstruct a quantized version of the other receiver's outputs in order to improve the decoding of its desired data message.
-In our scheme, each receiver can decode the Marton cloud center with the same performance as if the compression messages that it had sent itself over the feedback link in the previous block was not present.
-This implies in particular that for asymmetric setups {where} one receiver is stronger than the other (e.g., less noisy), the feedback allows to improve the stronger receiver's performance---by conveying it {the} information about the weaker receiver's outputs---without degrading the weaker receiver's performance.

-The described coding scheme is analyzed with sliding-window decoding, backward decoding, or a mixture thereof.
-These schemes strictly improve over the nofeedback capacity region for the class of \emph{strictly essentially less-noisy BCs}, which we introduce in this paper.
-This holds even when there is only feedback from the weaker receiver and no matter how small (but positive) the feedback rate.
-Examples of {strictly essentially less-noisy} BCs are the binary symmetric BC (BSBC) or the binary erasure BC (BEBC) with unequal cross-over probabilities or unequal erasure probabilities to the two receivers.
-Our schemes also improve over the nofeedback capacity region of the binary symmetric {channel}/binary erasure {channel} BC and also for parameter ranges where the BC is not essentially less-noisy but more capable.
-Previous to our work, feedback was known to increase capacity only for a few very specific memoryless BCs with feedback.
+We propose two coding schemes for the two-receiver discrete memoryless broadcast channel (BC) with rate-limited feedback from one or both receivers.
+They improve over the nofeedback capacity region for a large class of channels, including the class of \emph{strictly essentially less-noisy BCs} that we introduce in this article.
+Examples of strictly essentially less-noisy BCs are the binary symmetric BC (BSBC) or the binary erasure BC (BEBC) with unequal cross-over or erasure probabilities {at} the two receivers.
+When the feedback rates are sufficiently large, our schemes recover all previously known capacity results for discrete memoryless BCs with feedback.

-In our second {type of} scheme, the encoder decodes all the feedback information and processes it with some local information before sending the result to the receivers.
-When the feedback-rates are sufficiently large, then our scheme can recover all previously known capacity and degrees of freedom results for memoryless BCs with feedback.
-This includes in particular the result by Wang and by Georgiadis and Tassiulas for the binary erasure BC when all erasures are known to both receivers, the results by Shayevitz and Wigger and by Chia, Kim, and El Gamal on variations of the Blackwell DMBC, and the result by Maddah-Ali and Tse on memoryless fading BCs with completely stale state information.
-In fact, as the feedback-rates tend to infinity our scheme improves over a special case of the Shayevitz-Wigger scheme which is known to recover the mentioned results.

-With appropriate modification, our schemes can achieve the same rates also for BCs with noisy feedback assuming that the receivers can code over the feedback links.
+In both our schemes, we let the receivers feed back quantization messages about their receive signals.
+In the first scheme, the transmitter simply \emph{relays} the quantization information obtained from Receiver~1 to Receiver~2, and vice versa. {This provides each receiver} with a second observation of the input signal and can thus improve its decoding performance unless the BC is physically degraded. {Moreover, each receiver uses its knowledge of the quantization message describing its own outputs so as to attain the same performance as if this message had not been transmitted at all.}